topan-xt/a-news/README.md

 # a-news
-news source portal - the source is form all of the world
+news source portal - the source is from all of the world

 write in Kotlin